How has the generation Y been assessed so far?

-Another result: While "work-life balance" and personal development opportunities play a major role in England, Europe and the United States, they are of little significance in the Eastern world.
+Another result: While the “work-life balance” and personal development opportunities play a major role in England, Europe and the United States, it is of little importance in the Eastern world.

 - In the Middle East, family ties are of great importance.
 As a result, the representatives of Generation Y are sometimes less likely to go abroad to gain additional experience.